Sri Lanka Parliament Passes Law to Boost Renewable Energy Investment

 Credit: Oleksandr P/Pexels

-'s parliament has approved a new law aimed at attracting investment in renewable energy and improving the financial performance of its state-owned power monopoly, as part of commitments made under a $2.9 billion IMF program.
+'s parliament has approved a new law aimed at attracting investment in and improving the financial performance of its state-owned power monopoly, as part of commitments made under a $2.9 billion IMF program.

 The legislation, known as the Electricity Bill, was endorsed by a majority of 44 votes among the 225 lawmakers, according to Speaker Mahinda Abeywardena.
 Power and Energy Minister Kanchana Wijesekera highlighted the bill's objectives to bolster profitability in the Ceylon Electricity Board (CEB) monopoly and stimulate investment in the renewables sector.